- CWS (Old)

 - Grant Applications: When applying for a grant, you may list up to five (5) organizations where you will intern for at least 10-weeks (35 hours/week minimum).
-Grant funding may be used for opportunities at nonprofit organizations or government institutions/offices.
-CWS funding cannot be used to support unpaid internships at for-profit organizations.
+Grant funding may be used for opportunities at nonprofit organizations, for profit, or government institutions/offices.

 - Multiple Awards: Each student is eligible to receive up to two (2) different awards for full-time internships from CWS-administered programs during their time at Wellesley (limit one per semester).
 However, priority is given to students who have not received funding before.
 Additionally – if you receive funding from the CWS and then are offered additional funding (either from another CWS program or an external source) – please inform the internships team immediately.
 If you are offered extra funding greater than $500 (USD), you will be asked to choose to forfeit your internship stipend or the other funding.

 - GPA: There is no GPA minimum to apply to the CWS Funded Summer Opportunities.
 However, all students must be in good academic standing.

 - Place of Residence: For CWS identified internships and advanced projects, placement preference will be given to students applying outside of their place of residency, i.e. United States citizens apply to sites outside of their home metropolitan areas, and international students applying outside of their home country.

 - Class Year: Students are eligible to apply based on their current class standing with the Registrar/Banner.
 For example, if you are a first semester sophomore in the spring, you may apply to sophomore programs.

 - Study Abroad: Students studying abroad are eligible to apply for CWS identified summer opportunities.
 However - if pre-selected - applicants should be available to participate for interviews during regular business hours in Boston time (9:00 AM - 5:00 PM EST).
 Interviews typically last no longer than 30 minutes and can take place via video chat (Skype, Google Hangout) or phone.